Try (Nelly Furtado song): Commercial release

 Although the single was a success in some European countries, it did not chart in the United States.
 "Try" was the last single released from Folklore in the US; the subsequent singles were released only in Canada, Europe and Latin America.
 Two versions of the song exist; the original with the chorus only occurring twice, and a radio edit version in which the improv is taken out at the end and an extra chorus is added.
 A Spanish version, "Dar", was released in 2007 in the album of Loose (Summer Edition) only available in Latin America.

 Music video

 The music video was directed by Sophie Muller.
-The music video features Nelly Furtado and a male actor (who is assumed to be her husband) in traditional Portuguese dress, around the Settler time period.
+The music video features Nelly Furtado and the actor Ben Ciaramello in traditional Portuguese dress, around the Settler time period.
 It shows their various hardships, and in one scene, Furtado is seen tying lover's knots to the underside of the couple's bedsprings, which is assumed to be an infertility cure from folklore.
 There is an alternate version of the video, that shows Furtado singing the song with a guitar near the sea.
+The video uses a different mix of the song instead of the Radio Edit version.